ACCORD-NWP/tactus/README.md

 where `[opts]` and `[subcommand_opts]` denote optional command line arguments that apply, respectively, to `deode` in general and to `SUBCOMMAND` specifically.

+* When installing in development mode using `poetry`, you may need to run `poetry shell` to be able to run `deode` as a command.

 **Please run `deode -h` for information** about the supported subcommands and general `deode` options.
 For info about specific subcommands and the